process-analytics/bpmn-visualization-js/docs/contributors/mxgraph-integration.md

 ### Shape

 The `mxGraph` integration uses the following to set the label bounds
-- the `vertex mxCell` geometry offset, see for more details
+- the `vertex Cell` geometry offset, see for more details
   - x and y position relative to the shape `vertex` itself
   - as for the  shape `vertex` position, a coordinate transformation layer is required.